Medical Malpractice Lawyers in Cleveland, Ohio

 What is Medical Malpractice?

 Medical Malpractice is an error on the part of health-care providers that results in an injury to a patient.
 Doctors, nurses, or another hospital employee can cause the injury.
-Medical malpractice is sometimes called medical negligence.
-To prove negligence, you must show the caregiver violated the accepted standard of care.
+Medical negligence is another term for medical malpractice.
+To prove negligence, you must show the medical provider violated the accepted standard of care.
 You must also prove that this specific violation resulted in serious harm to the patient.
+In other words, malpractice occurs when a medical care provider fails to provide care within the requisite standard of care, which leads to injury or death.
+It is important to note, however, that a poor outcome or surgical complication does not necessarily mean that medical care provider was negligent.
+A medical malpractice lawyer can help you determine if your health care provider did not provide acceptable care or if medical mistakes occurred.

 How Can Tittle & Perlmuter Help You or a Loved One If You Are a Victim of Medical Malpractice?

 At Tittle & Perlmuter, we only agree to take on the most serious malpractice cases.
 If we agree to accept your case, we do so with the confidence that your case is genuine and that you deserve compensation due to the negligence of a medical provider.
 Additionally, it means that we firmly believe that we can prove these facts at trial.
 In other words, when our firm accepts your case, it is because we are prepared.
 We are ready to investigate right away.
 Then, we will take your case to trial if the insurance company will not settle for a fair amount.

 What Types of Medical Malpractice Cases does Tittle & Perlmuter Handle?

 Medical malpractice can come in a variety of forms, the effects of which can vary significantly.
 Typically it depends on the patient’s situation.
 The following are common causes of patient injury or death.
 Related injuries should be investigated to determine if a medical provider was negligent.

 - Birth Injuries, including Brachial plexus injury (Erb’s palsy, Klumpke’s palsy, and other nerve damage), cerebral palsy and other brain damage